 Reduce employee turnover

 Employee benefits play a crucial role in reducing employee turnover.
-Compensation and benefits packages are one of the top five reasons an employee quits their job.
+Compensation and benefits packages are among the top five reasons employees quit their jobs.

-According to Pew Research Center, 43% of employees who left their jobs in 2021 said poor or no employee benefits were a factor in their departure.
-Of all the survey respondents, 42% said their new employer offered better benefits, with 36% saying they were about the same.
+According to Pew Research Center1, 43% of employees who left their jobs in 2021 said poor or no employee benefits were a factor in their departure.
+Of all the survey respondents, 42% said their new employer offered better benefits.

 Offering a comprehensive employee benefits package helps your organization compete for talent.
 To retain your employees, you need to understand your competitors and what they offer employees.
 If your competitors offer more benefits, your employees are more likely to apply.

-Providing employee benefits can also boost productivity and improve morale.
-When your employees are taken care of, they’ll feel valued.
+Providing employee benefits can also boost productivity, and improve employee engagement and morale.
+When your employees are taken care of, they'll feel valued.

 Employees who enjoy working for your organization and have high job satisfaction will be more likely to recruit others when you have a job opening, helping reduce your talent acquisition costs.